 For many, the Beyond Good and Evil franchise was confined to the annals of gaming history – a distant reminder of creator Michael Ancel’s unfinished masterpiece and a vestige of vintage Ubisoft.

-Fast forward to today and Beyond Good and Evil 2 is a bonafide reality with development well underway, though the term ‘development hell’ does spring to mind for reasons we’ll delve into below.
+Fast forward to today and Beyond Good and Evil 2 is an authentic reality with development well underway, though the term ‘development hell’ does spring to mind for reasons we’ll delve into below.

-As with any sequel, especially one primed for release nearly two decades later, it’s entirely reasonable to ponder how Ancel and Ubisoft will manage to better the original cult classic.
+As with any sequel, especially one primed for release nearly two decades later, it’s entirely reasonable to ponder how Ancel and Ubisoft will manage to surpass the original cult classic.